JaqiKal/pixavibe/README.md

 #### Frameworks, libraries and dependencies

-- [Axios](https://axios-http.com/) - A promise-based HTTP client for both the browser and Node.js, Axios has been crucial for ensuring smooth communication between the frontend and backend.
+- [Axios](https://axios-http.com/) - A promise-based HTTP client for both the browser and Node.js, Axios plays a key role in facilitating smooth communication between the frontend and backend.
+It was chosen for its ability to simplify HTTP requests to the REST API, eliminating the need to manually configure HTTP headers.
+Additionally, Axios supports 'interceptors', which are used to request a refresh token in the event of an HTTP 401 error.
+This feature enhances the user experience by keeping authenticated users signed in for up to 24 hours, rather than requiring them to sign in again after five minutes.
 - [CSS Validator 0.11.0]() - A tool used to validate CSS code.
 It ensures that all CSS written for the project adheres to standard syntax rules and best practices.
 Using this validator helps in maintaining clean and error-free stylesheets, which is essential for consistent and predictable rendering across different browsers.
 - [jwt-decode 3.1.2](https://www.npmjs.com/package/jwt-decode) - Used for decoding JSON web tokens, this tool has been essential for maintaining secure user authentication between the frontend and backend.
 - [Multiselect React Dropdown 2.0.25]() - This component is used to provide a multi-select dropdown functionality in React applications.
 It allows users to select multiple options from a dropdown menu, enhancing the user interface by making it more interactive and user-friendly.
 This component is particularly useful for forms and filtering data where multiple selections are needed.
 It was chosen mostly because it is fun to try out.
 The functionality was proven, and very handy but unfortunately a bug in our code base is stopping us from showcasing it to users.
 It is going to be used for the Hashtag feature.